o2r-project/api/README.md

 The variable `GH_TOKEN` is used in the deploy script.
 The token generated on the GitHub website should not be stored anywhere, simply generate a new one if needed.

 This has some security risks, as described [here](https://gist.github.com/domenic/ec8b0fc8ab45f39403dd#sign-up-for-travis-and-add-your-project).
-To mitigate these risks, we have disabled the option "Build pull requests" is on the [Travis configuration page for this repo](https://travis-ci.org/o2r-project/o2r-web-api/settings), so that malicious changes to the Travis configuration file will be noticed.
+To mitigate these risks, we have disabled the option "Build pull requests" is on the [Travis configuration page for this repo](https://travis-ci.org/o2r-project/o2r-web-api/settings), so that malicious changes to the Travis configuration file will be noticed by the repository maintainer before merging a pull request.

 ## License